linqiaozhi/cauchy-kernel-interpolation-accuracy/README.md

 # cauchy-kernel-interpolation-accuracy

 Code for checking accuracy of interpolation scheme underlying FIt-SNE.
+The number of threads is hardcoded as `nthreads`.
+Currently, only 2D code works.

 Compile: